 Millions of Americans participate in the gig economy each year, and roughly half of all U.S. gig economy workers are in it to create a secondary income.

 Choosing your gig economy side hustle wisely: The gig economy options for you may seem limitless.
-Uber or Lyft Driver.
+Uber Driver.
 Courier Service.
 Customer Service.
 Grocery Delivery.
 Dog Walker.
 Pet Sitter.
 Babysitter.
 Caregiver.
 Internet search results on the gig economy include these services and many more like them.
 A potential advantage for you is sticking with gig jobs that allow you to set your own hours.
 Many participants in the gig economy leverage their primary job skills.
-Check out our review of some of the most popular gigs right now.

 Ensuring timely and easy payment for gigs: If you decide to participate in the gig economy, you may want to take advantage of electronic payment options for speed and convenience.
 Besides direct deposit to your bank, apps such as Venmo or Zelle are increasingly popular.